 11. I Can Hear The Bells (Hairspray)

 The heroic Tracy Turnblad fantasises about her perfect marriage to the gorgeous Link Larkin – every schoolgirls’ biggest fantasy.
-This award-winning show is touring now.
+It’s just brilliant.

 12. It Takes Two (Into The Woods)

 After endless bickering and toing and froing over how to solve their problems, the Baker and his Wife admit they really have needed each other all along.